totalspectrum/spin2cpp/doc/basic.md

   f = rnd(0) ' start a new sequence
   i = int(rnd(1)*6) + 1 ' generate random between 1 and 6
 ```

+### ROUND

+A predefined function which takes a floating point number and converts it to an integer, doing rounding towards the nearest integer.

 ### SELECT CASE